Tykunal/Connectify/README.md

 ## Overview

 **Connectify** is a full-fledged social media platform built using the MERN stack, with real-time chat functionality powered by Socket.io.
-This app offers a seamless and interactive experience with support for posts, comments, likes, following/unfollowing users, and a real-time chat feature that includes image support.
+This app offers a seamless and interactive experience with support for posts, comments, likes, following/unfollowing users, and a real-time chat feature that includes image support through Cloudinary.
 It also comes with a user-friendly, fully responsive design, and supports both dark and light modes.

 ## Key Features